isomerpages/mlaw-corp/_covid19/02-H-Construction.md

 ---

 ### Construction contracts or supply contracts, or any performance bond granted thereto ###
-<a name="31Marnote"><u>Important Note</u></a>: As announced by MND on 29 September 2021, the prescribed period for construction or supply contracts has been extended to 31 December 2021.
-The construction sector continues to face significant delays due to manpower shortages.
-The extension of the prescribed period provides contractors with continued support as they adjust to new operating requirements, and also complement the Ministry of National Development’s and Building and Construction Authority’s relief measures for the sector.
-Please refer to this [press release](https://www.mnd.gov.sg/newsroom/press-releases/view/further-extension-of-relief-periods-under-the-covid-19-(temporary-measures)-act-for-relevant-contracts-in-the-built-environment-sector) for more information.
+<a name="31Marnote"><u>Important Note</u></a>: As announced by MND on 27 December 2021, the prescribed period for construction or supply contracts has been extended to 28 February 2022.
+This extension takes into consideration that the BE sector is recovering, but firms in the BE sector are still facing some challenges including manpower shortage and elevated costs.
+This extension is to prepare the BE sector for the impending end of the various relief measures introduced under the Act for the sector.
+Please refer to this [press release](https://www.mnd.gov.sg/newsroom/press-releases/view/further-extension-of-relief-periods-under-the-covid-19-(temporary-measures)-act-for-relevant-contracts-in-the-built-environment-sector_) for more information.

 *	For more information about the relief under the Act for construction and supply contracts, please refer to the [FAQs on BCA’s website](https://www1.bca.gov.sg/docs/default-source/docs-corp-news-and-publications/faqs---covid19/faqs-commencement-covid19-temporary-measures-act-for-built-environment.pdf){:target="_blank"}.